antaz/hikari/share/man/man1/hikari.md

 * **workspace-cycle-[next|prev]**

-  Cycle through available workspaces.
-This moves the cursor into the center of the target workspace.
+  Cycle through available workspaces selecting the first view on the corresponding sheet and centers the cursor.
+If the sheet is empty this moves the cursor into the center of the target workspace.

 * **workspace-show-all**